odpi/specs/ODPi-Operations.md

 ### Alerts
 A Hadoop Management tool MUST support configuration of the services to generate alerts and MUST support mechanism to notify users when alerts are generated.
 It MAY support maintaining alert history for a reasonable time.

+### Backwards Compatibility
+A Hadoop Management tool SHOULD attempt to maintain backwards compatibility for custom services.
+A Hadoop Management tool is said to be backwards compatible IF any custom service defined for a previous version of the Hadoop Management tool, which has been certified as ODPi Operations compliant, is functional with the newer version.

 ## Management Tool Specific